pentandra/lifepreserver/items/static/blog/defining-the-scholarly-commons/subtractable-resources/index.md

 ---
-title: "Defining the Scholarly Commons: Subtractable Resource"
+title: "Defining the Scholarly Commons: subtractable resources"
-description: Is there a subtractable resource of a scholarly commons?
+description: Is there a subtractable resource in your scholarly commons?
 Yes, there should be.
 kind: article
 author_name: Chris Chapman
 created_at: 2017-04-20